-The pupil premium grant is designed to allow schools to help disadvantaged pupils by improving their progress and the exam results they achieve.
+- The pupil premium grant is designed to allow schools to help disadvantaged pupils by improving their progress and the exam results they achieve.
 Click on this link to learn more about Pupil Premium .gov.uk

-How can I apply?
+Who can apply?

 Click on the link to find out more information theschoolrun.parents-guide-to-the-pupil-premium

 Click on this link to find out if you qualify and how to apply wiltshire.gov.uk/schools-learning-free-school-meals

 - Our school receives £1,345 for every primary age pupil who claims free school meals, or who has claimed free school meals in the last 6 years.